-Construction Activities and Schedule: Construction activities include full demolition of all existing buildings and paving on the project site and construction of a 166 room hotel with associated on-site and off-site improvements and underground garage.
+Construction Activities and Schedule: Construction activities include full demolition of the existing parking on the project site and construction of a new 248,259 square foot, five story office building with associated on-site and off-site improvements and underground garage.
 The project will be subject to the Sunnyvale Municipal Code requirements for construction noise and hours of construction contained in Chapter 16.08.030.

-Construction is estimated to span 15 months, which is typical for a project of this size.
-Demolition is likely to commence in spring, 2016.
+Construction is estimated to span 12 months, which is typical for a project of this size.
+Demolition is likely to commence in fall, 2016.
 The remaining time will include construction of buildings, excavation for an underground parking garage, on-site improvements and off-site improvements.
 Construction would not include deep pile foundations or pile driving or jack hammers.

 Off-site Improvements: The existing curb cut and driveway will be upgraded to comply with current standards.
-Sidewalk and trees, and street lights will be installed in the public right-of-way, per standard specifications for El Camino Real and Wolfe Road.
+The existing sidewalk and street trees, and street lights will be installed in the public right-of-way per standard specifications.
 Standard water, sewer, right-of-way and utility upgrades will be provided as required by the Municipal Code.